ISISNeutronMuon/MDANSE/Doc/pages/H_Structure.rst

 structure factor, which characterizes the atomic arrangements in reciprocal space.
 It is particularly useful for understanding the scattering of X-rays or neutrons from a material, providing information about its crystalline structure.

-Tutorial Steps:
-1. **Launch MDANSE:**
-   - Open the MDANSE software on your computer.

 2. **Load Atomic Data:**
    - Click on the "File" menu.